arvinder-nitj/mosh_docker/02_introduction_to_docker/README.md

 Problems with VMs are that:

-- each VM needs its own OS
+- each VM needs its own OS.
+Each copy of OS will need to be maintained, liscenced, patched and monitor.
 - slow to start
-- resource intensive (each VM takes up a slice of the hardware)
+- resource intensive (each VM takes up a slice of the actual hardware - CPU, RAM, Storage)

-A container is an isolated environment for running an application, just as a VM.
+A container is an isolated environment for running an application (Allow running multiple apps in isolation), just as a VM.
 Differences are that:

 - they all share the OS of the host and are therefore, more lightweight.
 - containers start up very quickly.
-- they use up less hardware resources.
+- they need less hardware resources (no need to assign CPU cores or memory space).

 ## Docker architecture

 Docker uses a client-server architecture which communicate using a REST API.
 The server is called the **Docker Engine**.
 It sits on the background and takes care of building and running containers.
-Technically, a container is a process like any other one running in your computer.
+Technically, a container is a process like any other one running in your computer (The container is technically a special process that runs on the computer.
+All containers share the kernel of the host).

-Containers don't share the complete OS of the host, but the kernel of the OS.
+**Containers don't share the complete OS of the host, but the kernel of the OS**.
 The kernel is the part of the OS that manages the applications and the allocation of hardware resources.
 Each operating system has a different kernel and can therefore only run different containers.

 ![kernels](img/02_kernels.png)

 Starting from Windows 10, Windows is shipped with both a Windows kernel and a Linux kernel.
 Therefore, Windows machines can run both Windows and Linux containers.
 Each kernel will handle the respective ones.
 MacOS has a special kernel.
 It does not have native support for containers.
-Because of this, containers in MacOS need to run inside a Linux VM.
+Because of this, containers in MacOS need to run inside a light-weight Linux VM.

 Once you've installed Docker in your machine, start it and run `docker version` on the terminal.